- CLASS: Arachnida (Arachnids)

 AT THE ZOO

-Tarantulas are currently off exhibit at the San Diego Zoo, during construction of the new Sanford Children's Zoo.
+Tarantulas are currently away from public viewing at the San Diego Zoo, during construction of the new Sanford Children's Zoo.

 Hidden Jungle at the San Diego Zoo Safari Park is home to three tarantula species.
 The horned baboon tarantula has a very distinct “horn” that faces backward across the spider’s carapace; the Mombasa golden starburst tarantula has a starburst pattern of golden hairs on its carapace; and the Fort Hall baboon tarantula is light gray or brown with darker spots and stripes on its abdomen.

-Many tarantula species have been over-collected in the wild for the pet trade and are protected by the Convention on International Trade in Endangered Species (CITES).
+Many tarantulas have been over-collected for the pet trade and are protected by the Convention on International Trade in Endangered Species (CITES).
 The Zoo is a refuge for a large group of tarantulas confiscated by the U.S. Fish and Wildlife Service from an illegal smuggling sting.

 Although spiders are fearsome predators, others often eat them.
-Tarantulas have many natural enemies in the wild, including lizards, snakes, spider-eating birds, and even wasps.
+Tarantulas have many natural enemies, including lizards, snakes, spider-eating birds, and even wasps.
 A female tarantula hawk (a large, solitary wasp) can find a tarantula, sting it, and then drag its stunned body to a special burrow that she has prepared.
 Once inside the burrow, she lays a single egg on the body of the living spider.
 When the larva hatches, it eats the tarantula!